 Design trends play an important role in identifying sales opportunities.
 Both website search behavior and sales trends allow you to know what topics and terms are currently popular.
 This critical information is instrumental in helping Artist Shop owners design and launch products that align with what customers are searching for.
 In fact, top search terms and top-selling designs on Threadless play an important role in defining our own design release schedule.
 You too can use this approach to design with popular search terms in mind.

 Design by Popular Search Terms

-Let’s break it down for a minute: when customers search for products on Threadless, relevant results will queue from both Threadless and Discover, giving your designs an even greater chance of getting seen.
+Let’s break it down for a minute: when customers search for products on Threadless, relevant results will queue within the Threadless Marketplace, giving your designs an even greater chance of getting seen.
 If you design with top-selling search terms in mind, your chances of getting seen (and sold) increase.

 The terms below are what we see searched for most often.
 Consider releasing new designs that fall under the following categories to give your Shop an even better chance at earning a sale.

 - Hot Dog

 Other terms to consider that frequently get searched for are more general, like music, horror, video games, science, and books.

 When you plan your next art piece and, ultimately, the next design launch in your Artist Shop, reference the above categories and pick one that inspires you to create!

 Use a Proper Tagging Technique

 Once your next cat, space, or perhaps food design is ready to launch, it’s important to ensure they are properly named and tagged in your Artist Shop.